mattfaltyn/mattfaltyn.github.io/_pages/about.md

 🔬 Currently serving as the **Head of Blockchain Research** at [Aquanow](https://www.aquanow.io/), demonstrating proficiency in spearheading technical blockchain R&D projects, managing partnerships, and directing strategic investments.

-🚀 **Co-Founder** of [TrainCheck.ai](https://traincheck.buzzsprout.com/), where I have accumulated substantial experience in the auditing and development of robust machine learning systems.
+🚀 **Co-Founder** of [TrainCheck.ai](https://traincheck.buzzsprout.com/), where I lead the open-sourcing of clinical risk data, research, and assessment tools.

 🎓 Actively pursuing a **PhD in Bioinformatics** in the distinguished [De Boer Lab](https://deboer.bme.ubc.ca/) at the [University of British Columbia](https://www.ubc.ca/).

-🛠️ A strong track record in **software development and testing**, demonstrated by the successful development and maintenance of software applications, cumulatively valued at over $3 million USD.
+🛠️ A strong track record in **software development and testing**, demonstrated by the successful development and maintenance of software applications cumulatively valued at over $3 million USD.

 💡 **Core Technical Skills** include: